-Both TurtleBlocks and PictureBlocks are implemented using the OpenBlocks framework ([29], [30]), which also underlies StarLogo TNG and App Inventor, giving all four languages a similar look and feel.
+Both TurtleBlocks and PictureBlocks are implemented using the OpenBlocks framework ([32], [33]), which also underlies StarLogo TNG and App Inventor, giving all four languages a similar look and feel.
+Program constructs are represented as jigsaw-like blocks that are organized into drawers of related blocks.
+Users drag blocks from these drawers into a workspace and snap them together to form program fragments.

 Expressions (program fragments that denote values) are represented as blocks whose left side has a plug whose shape indicates the type of the value.
 For example, in Fig. 1a, the blocks with angled sides are numerical expressions, while the rounded sides of the ">" (greater-than) block indicate that it is a boolean expression.
 Some expressions have argument sockets whose shape indicates the type of the argument.
-For example, the "÷" (division) block is an operator that takes two number operands and produces a number as a result.
+For example, the " \div " (division) block is an operator that takes two number operands and produces a number as a result.